Sanatani-Dhruv/ownwork/README.md

 ### Installation

-#### Through Composer

-1. Make sure your composer is atleast 2.9 or greater.
+1. Make sure your composer version is atleast 2.9 or greater.

 ```bash
 composer --version